Syed Modasser Ali: Personal life

 He is married and has three children.

-Hallmark Group loan scam
+Hallmark Group controversy

-On 29 August 2012, the Anti Corruption Commission of Bangladesh said they have information that Ali allegedly influenced Sonali Bank authorities into granting a scam loan to the controversial Hallmark Group, an allegation that he denied.
+On 29 August 2012, the Anti Corruption Commission of Bangladesh said they had information that Ali allegedly influenced Sonali Bank authorities into granting a fraudulent loan to the controversial Hallmark Group, an allegation that he denied.
 No charges were brought against Ali following an investigation by a specially convened parliamentary committee.